Miguel Rojas Player Props: Dodgers vs. Royals

-Miguel Rojas -- with a slugging percentage of .400 in his past 10 games, including three extra-base hits -- will be in action for the Los Angeles Dodgers versus the Kansas City Royals, with Daniel Lynch on the mound, on July 1 at 7:15 PM ET.
+Miguel Rojas -- with a slugging percentage of .357 in his past 10 games, including three extra-base hits -- will be in action for the Los Angeles Dodgers versus the Kansas City Royals, with Brady Singer on the hill, on July 2 at 2:10 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Royals.
+In his last appearance, he went 1-for-5 with a double against the Royals.

 Miguel Rojas Game Info & Props vs. the Royals